Glenn Styres: Racing career

 Styres continued competing in various dirt racing series in the United States and Canada between 2011 and 2017, but scaled back in 2018, and failed to qualify for his only Patriot Sprint Tour attempt that season.
 He also withdrew from his planned NASCAR Pinty's Series debut, where he would have driven the No. 25 Ford at Jukasa.
 Styres failed to qualify for a few more sprint car races in 2019, where he was attempting to compete at his own Ohsweken Speedway.
 In 2020, he competed in the East Bay Winternationals.

 In 2021, Styres was able to make his Pinty's series debut at Delaware Speedway.
-He would move to the series full time in 2022, where he scored a best finish of thirteenth at Sutherland Automotive Speedway and finished 14th in the standings.
+He would move to the series full-time in 2022, where he scored a best finish of 13th at Sutherland Automotive Speedway and finished 14th in the standings.

 Styres continued competing in sprint car races in 2023, as well as running late model races.
-He competed in 4 NASCAR Advance Auto Parts Weekly Series races in the D-II region.
-He also returned to the Pinty's Series full time, where he picked up his first career top ten finish at Ohsweken Speedway and again finished 14th in the standings.
+He competed in four NASCAR Advance Auto Parts Weekly Series races in the D-II region.
+He also returned to the Pinty's Series full time, where he picked up his first career top-ten finish at Ohsweken Speedway and again finished 14th in the standings.

 Styres continued running in various racing series in 2024.
-In the now NASCAR Canada Series, he finished a career high eighth in points and picked up another top ten at Sutherland Automotive Speedway.
+In the now NASCAR Canada Series, he finished a career high eighth in points and picked up another top-ten at Sutherland Automotive Speedway.

-In 2025, Styres scaled back to a part time schedule in the Canada Series, only competing in three of the season's twelve events, with a best finish of fifteenth twice.
+In 2025, Styres scaled back to a part-time schedule in the Canada Series, only competing in three of the season's 12 events, with a best finish of 15th twice.